KenMacD/wdpassport-utils/README.md

 The number of iterations is also configurable at the drive level.
 The default is 1000 rounds.
 The hashing algorithm used is SHA-256.

+Gui (gui.py)
+==
+funkypopcorn created a nice QT UI to make it even easier to unlock the drive, run it with ```python gui.py``` and use the unlock/mount buttons to interact with the drive.

+WD_Encryption_API.txt & wdutils.c
+==
+Dan Lukes did some excellent reverse engineering and wrote code to make the drives work in FreeBSD.
+This could can be ported to Linux and his API docs are a great reference for anyone planning on adding support for any new features.